rails/rails/guides/source/association_basics.md

 end
 ```

-You can use any of the standard "querying methods":active_record_querying.html inside the scope block.
+You can use any of the standard [querying methods](active_record_querying.html) inside the scope block.
 The following ones are discussed below:

 * `where`
 * `includes`